 Dr. Wendy Wintersteen became the 16th president of Iowa State University on Nov.
-20, 2017, after a nationwide search and a unanimous vote of the Board of Regents, State of Iowa.
+20, 2017, after a nationwide search, followed by a unanimous vote of the Board of Regents, State of Iowa.
 The first woman to hold the university’s highest office, Dr. Wintersteen has served Iowa State for nearly 40 years in several capacities.

-Most recently, Dr. Wintersteen served for 11 years as the endowed dean of the College of Agriculture and Life Sciences and director of the Iowa Agriculture and Home Economics Experiment Station.
-During her tenure, CALS rapidly increased enrollment to become the third largest college of agriculture in the nation, research grants increased markedly, awards for teaching excellence grew, and the college achieved a 98 percent placement rate for its graduates.
+Most recently, Dr. Wintersteen served for eleven years as the endowed dean of the College of Agriculture and Life Sciences and director of the Iowa Agriculture and Home Economics Experiment Station.
+During her tenure, CALS rapidly increased enrollment to become the third largest college of agriculture in the nation, research grants increased markedly, awards for teaching excellence grew, and the college achieved a 98% placement rate for its graduates.

-As president, and with the support of her administrative team, Dr. Wintersteen is advancing Iowa State University for the 21st century with priorities focused on enhancing student success, strengthening innovation and research excellence, creating a culture of entrepreneurship, cultivating a welcoming and inclusive campus climate, and growing state and private support for the university and its faculty, staff and students.
+As president, and with the support of her administrative team, Dr. Wintersteen is advancing Iowa State University for the 21st century with priorities focused on enhancing student success; recruiting and retaining excellent faculty and staff; strengthening innovation and research excellence; developing a culture of entrepreneurship; making Iowa State a national leader in creating a welcoming and inclusive campus environment; and growing state and private support for the university, its faculty, staff, and students.

-Dr. Wintersteen serves on the Board of Directors of the Big 12 Conference; the University Innovation Alliance (UIA), a coalition of 11 public research universities aimed at making college degrees more attainable for underrepresented students; the Cultivation Corridor, a regional economic initiative to establish Iowa as the global center for excellence in agbiosciences, advanced manufacturing and technology sectors; and Bankers Trust.
-She is a member of the Association of Public and Land-grant Universities (APLU) Council of Presidents, the Governor's STEM Advisory Council Executive Committee, and the Business Education Alliance.
-She recently was selected to serve on the World Food Prize Council of Advisors.
+Dr. Wintersteen serves on the Board of Directors of the Big 12 Conference; the University Innovation Alliance (UIA), a coalition of 11 public research universities aimed at making college degrees more attainable for underrepresented students; the Cultivation Corridor, a regional economic initiative to establish Iowa as the global center for excellence in agbiosciences, advanced manufacturing, and technology sectors; and Bankers Trust.
+She is a member of the Association of Public and Land-grant Universities (APLU) Council of Presidents and was selected to serve on the APLU Research Intensive Committee beginning in 2019.
+She is part of the Governor's STEM Advisory Council Executive Committee and the Business Education Alliance.

 Dr. Wintersteen holds a bachelor’s of science degree in crop production from Kansas State University and Ph.D. in entomology from Iowa State University.
-In 2007, she was honored as a Kansas State University Alumni Fellow for professional accomplishments and distinguished service.
+She is married to Robert Waggoner, author and former businessman.

 President's Spouse, Robert Waggoner